godotengine/godot-docs/classes/class_httprequest.rst

         add_child(http_request)
         http_request.connect("request_completed", self, "_http_request_completed")

-        # Perform the HTTP request.
-The URL below returns some JSON as of writing.
+        # Perform a GET request.
+The URL below returns JSON as of writing.
         var error = http_request.request("https://httpbin.org/get")
+        if error != OK:
+            push_error("An error occurred in the HTTP request.")

+        # Perform a POST request.
+The URL below returns JSON as of writing.
+        # Note: Don't make simultaneous requests using a single HTTPRequest node.
+        # The snippet below is provided for reference only.
+        var body = {"name": "Godette"}
+        var error = http_request.request("https://httpbin.org/post", [], true, HTTPClient.METHOD_POST, body)
         if error != OK:
             push_error("An error occurred in the HTTP request.")